Swimming: Sun Yang hearing faces translation problems

 Sun has been cleared of wrongdoing by swimming’s governing body FINA over his conduct during a random drug test in September last year, but the World Anti-Doping Agency (WADA) has appealed to CAS against that ruling.

-Sun, who asked for a public hearing, faces a potential ban which would rule him out of next year’s Tokyo Olympics if he loses the case.
+Sun, who asked for a public hearing, faces a potential ban of up to eight years which would rule him out of next year’s Tokyo Olympics if he loses the case.

-Sun was the first to give evidence before a CAS tribunal in the day-long hearing and the translation problems began with the first question to him.
+Sun was the first to give evidence before a CAS tribunal in the day-long hearing and the translation problems began with the first question.

 “The translator has not translated,” said Sun’s lawyer Ian Meakin.
 “He doesn’t understand.”
 Shortly afterwards, Meakin complained again.
 “I’m sorry for leading but the translation was so bad,” he said.